 “That nothing changes in the east is a commonplace that threatens to become tyrannical.
 Assuredly there is something in the East that is singularly kindly to survivals and anachronisms.
 The centuries do not follow one another.
 They coexist.
 There is no lopping of withered customs.
 No burial of dead ideas.
 Nor is it the Turks alone who betray this genial conservatism.
 The typical Slav village, isolated without teacher or priest in some narrow or lofty glen, leads its own imperturbable life, guided by the piety of traditions which date from pagan times.”
 (Brailsford, 1).

+The coexistence of centuries, as opposed to some form of sequence (teleological or otherwise), can be a dynamic mode for thinking about and visualizing essentialist concepts such as ‘West’ and ‘East’ without succumbing to complicatedly hegemonic discourses.
 ‘Dust’ borrows heavily from Sam Peckinpah’s ‘The Wild Bunch’ (1969), a bloody epic about aging, brutal outlaws who flee the American southwest.
-Their erstwhile U.S. hunting grounds locked down by the security forces of the banks and railroads, they leave for Mexico, which Peckinpah depicts in terms akin to those Zizek cites above: mythic, primordial, living through cycles of national sorrow and release.
-This suggests that Manchevksi is comfortable appropriating aspects of the hegemonic gaze in order to tell a new story, drawing words and images from its storehouses.
+With their erstwhile U.S. hunting grounds locked down by the security forces of the banks and railroads, they leave for Mexico, which Peckinpah depicts in terms akin to those Zizek cites above: mythic, primordial, living through cycles of national sorrow and release.
+This suggests that Manchevksi is comfortable appropriating aspects of the hegemonic gaze in order to tell a new story.

 Maria Todorova discusses the passage from Brailsford in the context of Balkanism here in her book Imagining the Balkans.
 Even as Todorova finds connections between Orientalism and Balkanism, she also identifies essentialism at work in Said’s definitions.
 Said posits in his notion of ‘Orientalism’ a system of western cultural production in which participants at myriad levels and stations in society — artists, teachers, artisans, policy makers, etc. — contribute to notion of the East, or ‘Orient’.
 Thus, paintings, films, plays, novels, academic histories, decorated objects, news articles, and a host of other modes of communication cooperate in producing an East of the western imaginary.